 You'll find AA throughout Mexico, even in small towns.
-NA has a small presence in the larger towns.
 Alanon is almost everywhere.
-OA, SALA (or SLA) and other programs are less likely to be encountered outside major cities.
-AA is very visible.
-You will see the circle and triangle hanging from a building,
+NA, OA, SALA (or SLA) and other programs are less likely to be encountered outside major cities - or major expat enclaves like San Miguel de Allende or Chapala.

-Look for the AA symbol inside a triangle and a circle, on a blue background jutting out from buildings.
+Attraction rather than promotion is not the custom in Mexico.
+AA meeting places are very visible.
+Look for the AA symbol inside a triangle and a circle, on a blue background jutting out from buildings, dangling from light posts or hanging precariously from concrete walls.
 I've even seen them as illuminated neon signs, so drunks can find their way in the dark!

 One night I was in San Miguel de Allende and the English-language meeting had moved.
 I was ready to get drunk at my companion and was crestfallen.
 I wandered the late-night streets of town, bemoaning my fate.
 For some reason I looked up and I saw the familiar triangle in a circle.
 I was in front of a Mexican AA club.
 The meeting was over, but the guys there could see that I was in trouble.
 Six of us piled into a Volkswagen and went roaring down the midnight streets.